le-chartreux/hypermodern-python-tuto/README.md

 Tools that can be used in every Python project, no matter its content.

+#### Multi-purpose

+- [poetry](https://python-poetry.org/), to make development and distribution easy (packaging, virtualization, dependencies, launching and publishing)
+- [nox](https://nox.thea.codes/en/stable/), to run tasks in multiple Python environments (like tests, linting, reformatting, etc.)

 #### Setup

-- [poetry](https://python-poetry.org/), to manage packaging and dependencies
 - [pyenv](https://github.com/pyenv/pyenv), to manage Python versions

 #### Test